Mullayam/go-esp8266-iot/README.md

+# ReSmArt: Recycle.
+Smartify.
+Automate.

-# ESP8266 WebSocket IoT Controller with Go, MongoDB, and Google Nest Mini
+## ESP8266 WebSocket IoT Controller with Go, MongoDB, and Google Nest Mini
-This project enables real-time IoT automation using ESP8266, Google Nest Mini, and WiFi Smart Devices (like Smitch Smart Lights and motors).
+This project can Turn your old phone into a smart camera and seamlessly automate  wiht real-time IoT automation using ESP8266, Google Nest Mini, and WiFi Smart Devices (like Smitch Smart Lights and motors).
 It integrates a Go server with MongoDB logging and a WebSocket-based control system for seamless smart home management.

+ReSMart breathes new life into outdated tech, transforming it into a real-time IoT powerhouse.
+Recycle, Smartify, Automate.
 ### Features
+- ✅ Turn your old phone into a smart camera
 - ✅ Real-time WebSocket Communication between ESP8266 and Go server
 - ✅ MongoDB Logging for tracking all commands, sensor data, and events
 - ✅ Relay & Motor Control via WebSocket commands